jfobrycki/one-mapper/README.md

 # one-mapper
-Add in or create point data maps
+An interactive map page for users who are interested in creating a quick map from existing data or who want to create their own dataset as they go.